crystalidea/_i18n/en/_posts/2023-10-04-qt-apps-crash-when-using-xcode-15.md

 tags: [ "dev"]
 ---

-Once you upgrade to macOS Sonoma, you have to use Xcode 15 (Xcode 14 won't work) and might face similar problems described below.
+Once you upgrade to macOS Sonoma, you have to use Xcode 15 (Xcode 14 won't work) and might face similar problems as described below.

 <!--more-->